 Transportation to and from West Yellowstone Montana is available for $40.00.
 Transportation to or from Idaho Falls airport is available for $100.00 per guest per trip.

-Sunday (Afternoon) Horse camp participants arrive after 1pm on Sunday.
+Sunday (Afternoon) Horse camp participants arrive after 2 pm on Sunday.
 Upon arrival horse camp participants will meet their camp counselors and learn which bunkhouse they will be staying in for the week.
 Horse camp participants are housed “dormitory-style, in single-sex bunkhouses with counselor supervision.
 While horse camp participants wait for other horse camp participants to check in you can get to know your fellow horse camp participants and counselors and get settled in to your bunkhouse.
-At 6:30pm horse camp participants will get to experience cooking their dinner over an open fire as they cook hotdogs and smores and get other great ranch side dishes.
-After dinner horse camp participants will go over rules and expectations with the ranch staff and they will also get to know the other horse camp participants and counselors through an activity.
+At 6:30pm horse camp participants will get to experience cooking their dinner over an open fire as they cook hot dogs and smores and get also eat other great ranch side dishes.
+After dinner horse camp participants will go over rules and expectations with the ranch staff.
+Horse camp participants will also get to know the other camp participants and counselors through an activity.
 After the rules and introductions horse camp participants will be able to participate in learning a song that they will perform at the rodeo during the week and learn several line dances.
 After a fun filled evening horse camp participants will go to bed at 10pm.

 Monday Horse camp participants wake at 7am to start their day.
 By 7:30am horse camp participants will be split into two groups group one will help prepare their horses for the day by catching, grooming, and saddling all the horses for the camp.
 The second group will complete some small chores around the ranch such as cleaning their bunkhouses and the restrooms.
 After the horses are saddled and the chores are done it is time for breakfast.
-After breakfast it is a very exciting time at horse camp it is time to ride.
+After breakfast it is a very exciting time at horse camp, it is time to ride.
 At this point our staff will assign each camp participant the horse that they will be riding for the rest of the week.
 The staff assigns the horse based on the experience, age, and personality of the camp participant.
-After horse are assigned and equipment is double checked, we then proceed to evaluate the skills of each individual camp participant so the staff is able to identify the ability of each rider so that they can receive the instruction and guidance they need based on ability.
-After evaluation we begin instructing the horse camp participants based on their abilities to he improve their riding skills.
+After horses are assigned and equipment is double checked, we then proceed to evaluate the skills of each individual camp participant so the staff is able to identify the ability of each rider that they can receive the instruction and guidance the need based on ability.
+After the evaluation we begin instructing the horse camp participants based on their abilities to improve their riding skills.
+The more advance riders may break off it a small group to work on more advanced skills.
 Through out the morning we will take a few small restroom and water breaks, but most of the time will be spent their horses.
 We break for lunch on the ranch at 12:30pm.
 After lunch time for more riding!
 The afternoon is spent learning more horsemanship skills through a wide variety of games and activities on horseback.
 During the afternoon horse camp participants also begin practicing for the mounted horse drill that the horse camp participants will preform during the rodeos on Wednesday and Saturday.
 Around 6pm horse activities end for the day.
 Horse camp participants help unsaddle and care for their horses every night.
 After evening chores are through it is time for dinner.
 After dinner those that want to learn to rope will get great instruction from on of our staff.
 There is an opportunity for supervised free time horse camp participants can play games, play capture the flag, get to know new friends, or shower.

 Wednesday Wake up it is Rodeo day!
 After caring for horses and morning chores time for breakfast.
 After breakfast time to get back in the saddle and practice the drill and the grand entry.
 A few horse camp participants will be chosen to carry the flags in for the rodeo and someone will get to sing the national anthem at the rodeo.
-After lunch time for a little more practice of the drill and practice barrels and poles for late that night and of course there will be time for a game or two.
-Late afternoon camp participants will get the chance to wash a the dirt off and get cleaned up for the Rodeo & BBQ.
-7pm it is rodeo time!
+After lunch, it is time for a little more practice of the drill and practice barrels and poles for late that night and of course there will be time for a game or two.
+Late afternoon camp participants will get the chance to wash the dirt off and get cleaned up for the Rodeo & BBQ.
+7 pm it is rodeo time!
 Horse camp participants start the start the rodeo off with the grand entry and the singing of the nation anthem.
 They will then get to preform the mounted horse drill they have been practicing all week.
 After the drill some of the camp participants will get to preform again in the barrel racing, pole bending, and steer riding.
 After the rodeo part of the horse camp participants will help take care of their horses and the rest will help serve dinner to the guests that are at the ranch for the rodeo and dinner.
 After the horses are taken care of all the campers will get to sign the song that they have been practicing throughout the week.
-After dinner time for some music and dancing before bed camper can join in the Virginia Reel, or do a little line dancing.
+After dinner time for some music and dancing.
 10 pm Rodeo day is a long day so sleep comes easy tonight.

 Thursday 7am you are burning daylight!
 After the normal morning routine time to get back on that pony and ride.
 Thursday morning more games and practicing new skills games on Thursday may include the egg race, the water race, trail race, and much more.
-After lunch (depending on the week) is the normal time that the horse camp participants will get to practice their cowboy skills and help move cattle on the ranch.
+Thursday is also the day we take all camp participants on a trail ride in Targhee national forest behind the ranch.
+After lunch (depending on the week)is the normal time that the horse camp participants will get to practice their cowboy skills and help move cattle on the ranch.
 After an afternoon of moving cattle and another great dinner it is time for some singing.
 Thursday night is karaoke night at the ranch sing your favorite song or sing along with all of your friends.
 10pm time for bed another fun filled Friday awaits.

 Friday 7am Time another beautiful day at Meadow Vue Ranch!
 Breakfast is over and the horses are ready time for some more riding.
 Activities may include some great games, the drill, or learning more advanced horsemanship skills.
 After lunch if it is warm outside it might be time for a little for a slip & slide Meadow Vue Ranch style.
 After a nice afternoon of slipping & sliding, playing in the creek and enjoying the summer sun there may be time for a nice afternoon ride.
 630pm it is dinner time on Friday that means it is time for another ranch favorite homemade pizza.
 After dinner horse camp participants get to make their very own Meadow Vue Ranch T-shirt and enjoy a movie and popcorn with their new friends.
 10 pm time to hit the hay for the day.